 What makes a good WordPress CRM plugin?

-The best WordPress CRM plugin will depend on each individual business.
+A good WordPress CRM plugin will depend on each individual business.
 However, here are some key features to look for:

 - Regular updates.
 Just like with any WordPress plugin, you’ll want to choose a CRM plugin that is regularly updated to work with the latest version of WordPress.
 This not only ensures compatibility, it also protects your site from security vulnerabilities.

 - Good support.
-Look for a CRM plugin that offers help for any problems you might run into.
+Look for a CRM that offers help for any problems you might run into.
 A dedicated support system is ideal, but forums are a good option as well.

 - The ability to add team members and users.
 If you have multiple customer service or sales representatives, you’ll want each to have their own account within your CRM.
 You may also want to choose a platform that doesn’t charge for each individual user.